lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 ### LDA calculation
-The LDA calculation can be run with the following commands (click on the LDA calculation dropdown menu).
-More details on the set up and running of a self-consistent LDA calculation can be found on the fpintrotut page.
+The self-consistent LDA calculation can be run with the following commands.
+More details on the set up and running of a DFT calculation, within an all-electron framework, can be found on the fpintrotut page.

 <hr style="height:5pt; visibility:hidden;" />
 ### LDA commands